Odo Otin

 Odo Otin is a local government area in Osun State, Nigeria.
 Its headquarters are in the town of Okuku.
+The current chairman of the council is Adepoju Johnson Oladele.

 It has an area of 294 km^{2} and a population of 134,110 as of the 2006 Nigerian census.

 The LGA takes its name from the Otin River, which traverses it.

+Odo-Otin North and Odo-Otin South LCDAs

+Odo-Otin North Local Council Development Area and Odo-Otin South Local Council Development Area (LCDAs) were created out of Odo Otin area council for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairmen for the LCDAs are Adekeye Adebayo Iyiola (Odo-Otin North) and Prince Akinloye Aliyu Oluwole (Odo-Otin South).